Merck Manual

 • Serum urate > 12 mg/dL (713.8 micromol/L) with serum creatinine >2 mg/dL (176.8 micromol/L)

 Diagnosis is usually made by measuring whole blood lead levels.
-Alternatively, x-ray fluorescence may be used to detect increased bone lead concentrations, which reflect high cumulative lead exposure.
+X-ray fluorescence may also be used to detect increased bone lead concentrations, but its use is largely limited to research settings.

 Cadmium nephropathy